Installing Lycia and its Components

 Step 2.
 Test your updated component(s).

-Updating Lycia components on Linux
+Updating Lycia Components on Linux

 Step 0.
 Download Lycia package manager from querix.com.

-To install Lycia on Linux, you must have git and git LFS installed on your machine.
+Attention: To install Lycia on Linux, you must have git and git LFS installed on your machine.

 Otherwise, any installation attempt will fail.